-There are no private patients and no private attendings at Mayo Clinic Rochester.
-Hospitalized patients are assigned to an individual resident physician who is responsible for that patient's care in the hospital and, when appropriate, for follow-up care in the resident's outpatient clinic.
+There are no private patients and no private attendings at Mayo Clinic.
+Hospitalized patients are assigned to an individual intern or resident physician who is responsible for that patient's care in the hospital and, when appropriate, for follow-up care in the resident's outpatient clinic.

 Approximately half of the three-year program is spent in outpatient assignments.
-Experience includes general medicine continuity clinics, subspecialty consultation clinics, and the emergency room.
-Residents will learn to practice high-quality, cost-effective outpatient medicine during their ambulatory care experiences.
+Experience includes general medicine continuity clinics, subspecialty consultation clinics and the emergency department.
+Residents learn to practice high-quality, cost-effective outpatient medicine during their ambulatory care experiences.
 Residents uniformly cite these ambulatory clinic experiences as an invaluable part of their training.

 - The clinic "panel" includes new ambulatory patients as well as post-hospital visits.

-- Residents are responsible for both the initial evaluation, as well as all follow-up care for the patients in their panel.
+- Residents are responsible for the initial evaluation and all follow-up care for the patients in their panel.

-- Residents gain experience with a broad spectrum of outpatient problems, thereby enhancing their primary care skills.
+- Residents gain experience with a broad spectrum of outpatient problems, which enhances their primary care skills.

 - Patient appointments, test scheduling, chart availability, and secretarial and nursing support are all provided in a modern ambulatory care center where residents dictate their notes.

-- During continuity clinic, supervising faculty are free from other responsibilities in order to focus on the learning needs of residents.
+- During continuity clinics, supervising faculty are free from other responsibilities in order to focus on the learning needs of residents.

-Highly skilled allied health staff perform nearly all ancillary procedures, such as venipunctures, electrocardiograms, starting intravenous fluids, drawing blood gases, and inserting urinary catheters.
+Highly skilled allied health staff performs nearly all ancillary procedures, such as venipunctures, electrocardiograms, starting intravenous fluids, drawing blood gases and inserting urinary catheters.
 This allows residents to spend more time at their patients' bedsides and in self-directed learning.

 Duty hour limits

 Students from Mayo Medical School as well as a large number of medical students visiting from other institutions rotate on many of our services.
-Since many Mayo residents plan an academic career, the students provide opportunities to develop teaching, mentoring, and supervisory skills.
+Because many Mayo residents plan an academic career, the students provide opportunities to develop teaching, mentoring and supervisory skills.